get.beta.Rd

 An object of class matrix

-, which consisted of \(\beta\) for each item and each possible attribute mastery pattern.
+, which consisted of \(\beta\) index for each item and each possible attribute mastery pattern.

 Li, J., & Chen, P. (2024).
 A new Q-matrix validation method based on signal detection theory.
 British Journal of Mathematical and Statistical Psychology, 00, 1–33.
 DOI: 10.1111/bmsp.12371